 Ethics is concerned with principles that allow us to make decisions about what is right and wrong.
-HCPs have the ethical duty to assure optimal and timely nutritional care within the boundaries of resources provided for them [21,22].
-This obligation must be exercised with due respect to a number of fundamental ethical values.
+HCPs have the ethical duty to assure optimal and timely nutritional care within the boundaries of resources provided for them.^{21,22} This obligation must be exercised with due respect to a number of fundamental ethical values.
 Thus, ethics and human rights are guiding values for clinical nutrition practitioners.
-Together they ensure a patient-centered approach, in which the needs and rights of the patients are of the greatest importance [23].
-Health care professionals must be competent in medical ethics that govern their practice and understand the link between clinical nutrition and the human rights of their patients.
+Together they ensure a patient-centered approach, in which the needs and rights of the patients are of the greatest importance.23 HCPs must be competent in medical ethics that govern their practice and understand the link between clinical nutrition and the human rights of their patients.

-When it comes to analyze the impact of an ethical approach to the practice of clinical nutrition it should be emphasized that nutrition as an ethical subject is able to present itself as a legitimate form of care in medical practice, since life without food is not
+When it comes to analyze the impact of an ethical approach to the practice of clinical nutrition, it should be emphasized that nutrition as an ethical subject is able to present itself as a legitimate form of care in medical practice, since life without food is not possible.24 Feeding patients becomes a form of treatment, raising new ethical issues when applied to specific situations.